beehaflich/reach/README.md

 The `reach` class is a wrapper to automatically construct the `<script>` element and attach it to the document with a minimum of fuss.
 It easily handles multiple requests, automatic callback aliasing, and encoding the component arguments.

-See the test HTML/JS files in the `test` directory for examples.

 ### What prerequisites do I need?
 What conflicts might this have?

 There are no JS library prerequisites.
 I've written it vanilla for compatibility and simplicity.